nexaa-cloud/terraform-provider-nexaa/docs/resources/container_job.md

 ### Read-Only

+- `id` (String) Unique identifier of the container, equal to the name
 - `last_updated` (String) Timestamp of the last Terraform update of the container job
 - `state` (String) The state of the container job